 1. Keep a content calendar.
 Ideally, I have it planned out a month at a time.
 At the very least, two weeks.

 2. Schedule social media.
 I try to do this continuously.
 Then every Sunday evening I sit down and make sure everything for the coming week is ready to go.
-I’m currently using Hootsuite to schedule my Twitter, and Board Booster and Tailwind to schedule my Pinterest.
+I’m currently using Hootsuite to schedule my Twitter, and Tailwind to schedule my Pinterest.
 I just use the native Facebook scheduler to schedule Facebook posts.

 3. Write a daily to-do list.
 How many times have you had of those moments where you finish your blog post for the day and then, thinking you’re done for the day, hop on social media or Netflix and waste the rest of your day?
 Undoubtedly, later (or the next day) you’ll think of something else you wanted to get done and kick yourself for not being more organized.
 This is totally me!
 I find that writing myself a to-do list each morning (or the evening before) helps me stay on track.
 I try to never add more than one big task and 3-4 small ones, just to keep things manageable.